 Current wireless charging technology is predominantly inductive, using an electromagnetic field to transfer energy between two objects.
 This process is inefficient and causes devices to heat up more than they would if charged with traditional cables.
 Most types of inductive charging also require portable electronics to be placed on a charging pad because the potential distance between the wireless charger and device is minimal.
 In practice, this isn’t much better than using a cable to charge electronics.

-Fujitsu and Wireless Charging for 2012
+Fujitsu and Wireless Charging

 Researchers at Fujitsu labs have announced that they have successfully used a magnetic resonance system to wirelessly charge multiple gadgets simultaneously over a distance of about six inches.
 In theory, the technology should be able to charge objects at a distance of over three feet, but this has yet to be proven.
 What researchers can say for sure is that the system transfers 85% of energy, wasting only 15% in the wireless charging process over the six-inch distance.
 While this is impressive, the rate of efficiency could change drastically if the distance between charger and device is increased even slightly.
 Researchers are currently working to resolve any issues with longer charging distances before the technology is released.
 Fujitsu’s vision is for consumers to be able to place multiple gadgets on a table or other surface within a reasonable distance of a charging coil, allowing each device to charge at its own rate and fill its unique energy capacity.